fiolj/sparta/doc/web/fix_emit_surf.rst

 A *n* setting of *Np* > 0 can only be used with a *perspecies* setting of *no*.

-If *normal* is set to *no*, which is the default, then unlike the `fix emit/face <fix_emit/face.html>`__ command, no warning is issued if a surface element has an inward normal in a direction opposing the streaming velocity, as defined by the mixture.
+If *normal* is set to *no*, which is the default, then unlike the :ref:`command-fix-emit-face`, no warning is issued if a surface element has an inward normal in a direction opposing the streaming velocity, as defined by the mixture.

 For that surface element, particles will still be emitted, so long as a small fraction have a thermal velocity large enough to overcome the